openbmc/docs/designs/firmware-update-over-redfish.md

 ### Delete an Image
 No support for deleting an image will be provided (until the DMTF provides it).
-Want to reduce OEM interfaces and the ability to set priority will allow the user to select which image is replaced upon a new update request.
-The lowest priority image will be automatically deleted when a new one is updated.
+When new images are uploaded, they by default have no priority.
+When they are activated, they are given the highest priority and all other images have their priority updated as needed.
+When no more space is available in flash filesystem, the lowest priority image will be deleted when a new one is uploaded and activated.

 ## Alternatives Considered
 Could simply create Redfish OEM api's that look like OpenBMC's current custom